rerun/rerun/modules/stubbs/README.md

-# stubs: Utility to create rerun modules
+# stubbs: Utility to create rerun modules

 Use `stubbs` to define new *rerun* modules and commands.